aws-samples/aws-codebuild-custom-raspbian-builder/raspbian-baremetal/README.md

 * The resulting image can be found in the S3 Bucket shown in the Stack Output: codebuildSourceBucket.
 * Download the image, burn to SD, and boot your Raspberry!
 *We have had great success using Resin.io's [Etcher](https://etcher.io) to burn the image to SD cards.*
+* Direct modifications can be made to the OS filesystem when mounted in CodeBuild.
+* Modifications requiring running binaries in Raspbian (apt-get etc.) can be made via the Dockerfile.
 * For per-device cusomization, see the *Startup script mechanism* section below.
 * For faster build-times, download and copy the Raspbian OS source into a public S3 bucket in the same region.
+Then use the s3 url as the *raspbianSourceUrl* input to CloudFormation.

 __Resources deployed by Cloudformation:__
 * S3 Bucket for source code and Raspbian image output.
 * CodePipeline
 * CodeBuild Project
-* Lambda Function to inject source code for CodePipeline
+* Lambda Function to zip and copy source code for CodePipeline
 * IAM roles and permissions

 __Steps in build process:__